paddls/rxjs-common/README.md

 ### refreshOn()

-Emits or re-emits source's result at each trigger observable emission
+Emits or re-emits source's value at each trigger observable emission.

 Usage :
 ```typescript